emicklei/v8dispatcher/README.md

 v8dispatcher is a Go package for communicating to and from Javascript running in V8.
 It provides a message abstraction layer on top of the v8worker package which has been enhanced to support synchronous messaging.
-The v8dispatcher has a MessageDispatcher component that is used to dispatch MessageSend values to function calls, both in Go and in Javascript.
+The v8dispatcher has a MessageDispatcher component that is used to dispatch MessageSend values to function calls, both in Go and in Javascript (no reflection).

 ### Calling Go from Javascript